 If the payment is not made, then the landlord must apply to the sheriff for enforcement of the order unless the tenant has clearly moved out.

 If you are 100% sure that the tenant has moved out, then you do not have to file with the Sheriff’s office.
 The problem for most landlords is that they cannot know for certain that the tenant is gone, so you should “err on the side of caution” when coming to the conclusion about whether or not the tenant still resides in the unit.
 It just helps to avoid being fined by the Board, or being taken to the Board by the tenant for illegal entry, if they were still living there.

 If you are certain that the tenants have completely vacated and will not be returning, take pictures to document the unit and then change the locks.
 If the tenant owes money for arrears of rent or damages, you can file an application with the Landlord and Tenant Board but it may be difficult if the tenants are in another country.
 As of September 1, 2021, landlords can file an application for arrears of rent and/or damages with the LTB within one year from the date the tenant was no longer in possession of the rental unit.The tenant must have moved out of the rental unit on or after September 1, 2021.
 However, this is only possible if you have the current residential address of the tenant.

 My tenant was arrested and removed by police 3 weeks ago.
 I don’t know if he is in jail or coming back.
 How do I find out about him?
 Can I rent out his room?
 When?
-Most belongings were taken by police, what should I do with the few items remaining.
+Most belongings were taken by police, what should I do with the few items remaining?

-If this means you received an order of termination after a hearing at the Landlord and Tenant Board, and the tenant moved out as a result, then pursuant to S. 41 (1) of the Residential Tenancies Act, 2006 you may keep, sell or dispose of any remaining belongings left behind by the tenant – either in the unit or anywhere on the residential complex such as the shed.
+If you received an order of termination after a hearing at the Landlord and Tenant Board, and the tenant moved out as a result, then pursuant to S. 41 (1) of the Residential Tenancies Act, 2006 you may keep, sell or dispose of any remaining belongings left behind by the tenant – either in the unit or anywhere on the residential complex such as the shed.